OpenNebula/docs/source/management_and_operations/references/template/template.rst

 * list of OpenNebula infrastructure objects (cluster, hosts, datastores, virtual networks) to deploy with overrides to the global defaults above.

-* list of OpenNebula virtual objects (images, templates, vnet templates, marketplace apps, service templates).
-Refer to :ref:`this<ddc_virtual>`` for more information.
+* list of OpenNebula virtual objects (images, templates, vnet templates, marketplace apps, service templates). :ref:`See here for more information <ddc_virtual>``.

 .. _ddc_provision_template_header: